johnmathews/johnmathews.is/data/blog/neovim-setup-2023.md

 # Background

 I've used [Vim](https://www.vim.org/) and then [Neovim](https://neovim.io/) since I started programming ~5 years ago[^1].
-I like the feeling of control that comes from using a completely open-source tool chain, and to be honest I don't know what I'm missing when I think about using VS Code or an alternative editor.
+It's interesting and fun to use a completely open-source tool chain.

-I like seeing what new plugins are created, and the new features and utility they bring.
-Neovim has some buzz around it at the moment, and its fun to be around people who enjoy their code editing experience.
+I like seeing what new plugins are created and the new utility they bring.
+Neovim has some buzz around it at the moment, and its fun to be around people who enjoy improving a tool-chain I used everyday.

-I use Neovim from within Tmux.
-I have multiple sessions running - one session for each project or thing I'm working on - and never need to close anything.
-I can have ten or twenty instances of Neovim open, and its still instantaneous to open others or close and reopen.
+I use Neovim within Tmux.
+I have multiple sessions running - one session for each project or thing I'm working on.
+Speed is never a problem, and I never need to close anything.
+I can have ten or twenty instances of Neovim open, and its still instantaneous to open others or run language servers or other expensive operations.

-It's also convenient being able to run a code-editor in the same terminal window, right next to a shell that is running the code.
+It's also convenient being able to run a code-editor right next to the shell that is running the code.
 You can also run shells from within Neovim (or vim) to execute tests or build code.

-## Why it matters
+## Why personalization matters

 I have in the past tried to use (Neo)vim distributions, like LunarVim, and have always found them too restrictive.
 I like my setup and I don't want to learn a new way of doing a thing if I can help